LONG ARTICLE! 35 – 45 minute read:

 Polyester Resin

-+ Easy to find and easy on your pocket
+• Easy on your pocket

-– Not as durable as its counterpart, deteriorates faster
+• Not as durable as epoxy

 Epoxy Resin

-+ Healthier to work with and less detrimental to the environment
+• Healthier to work with

-– More expensive than polyester
+• More expensive than polyester

 Another important thing to clarify is when to use each one.
 Often, you will hear surfers saying “This is a fibreglass board,” or “This is an epoxy board.”
 Whilst this refers to the type of resin used, it also points out the core material of that particular surfboard.
-So before you go ahead and purchase the resin you deem best, remember this rule of thumb:

-Expanded polystyrene (EPS) blanks work with epoxy resin only.
+Expanded polystyrene (EPS) blanks work with epoxy resin ONLY

 Surfboard Glassing Technique (Freelap vs Cutlap)